wp-plugins/mmm-file-list/readme.txt

 1. Sample of the "li" output used with a fairly large set of bylaws.

 == Changelog ==

+= 0.6 =

+* Reworked how the class parameter is passed through the code so more information can be sent along with it
+* Added the option to include target for the links using the aforementioned method

 = 0.5 =
 * Added limit and orderby params to the shortcode